 Wearing a white tracksuit, the American singer and Billboard music sensation stood in front of a packed stadium and found a way to bring the entire nation together at a time of unease and uncertainty before the Buffalo Bills and New York Giants played on football's biggest stage.

-“There’s no way to rehearse the sound of the crowd … coming at you,” music producer Rickey Minor said.
-“You don’t know where the first note begins.”
+"There's no way to rehearse the sound of the crowd ... coming at you," Minor told ESPN.
+"You don't know where the first note begins."

-The national anthem at Super Bowl XXV, which took a page of the iconic performance by Marvin Gaye at the 1983 NBA All-Star Game, paved the way for other powerful singers such as Mariah Carey, Beyonce, Jennifer Hudson, Lady Gaga, Christina Aguilera, Diana Ross, Carrie Underwood, and Cher to perform The Star-Spangled Banner at the NFL championship game.
+The national anthem at Super Bowl XXV, which took a page off the iconic performance by Marvin Gaye at the 1983 NBA All-Star Game, paved the way for other powerful singers such as Mariah Carey, Beyonce, Jennifer Hudson, Lady Gaga, Christina Aguilera, Diana Ross, Carrie Underwood and Cher to perform The Star-Spangled Banner at the NFL championship game.
+When the Eagles and Chiefs clash in Super Bowl LVII, Chris Stapleton will take the honors and we are sure he's tried to figure out just how Whitney Houston blew everyone away.
+Heck, Rihanna's probably asking herself too.

 A decade later, following the September 11 attacks, The Whitney Houston Foundation for Children, Inc. and Arista Records released Whitney Houston's "The Star-Spangled Banner" and "America the Beautiful."
 All royalties and proceeds were donated to the New York Fraternal Order of Police and The New York Firefighters 9/11 Disaster Relief Fund.